maxim25munin/NLP-Group-7-Topic-1/scripts/refactored_language_id_baselines/README_refactored_language_id_baselines.md

 # Milestone 2: Multilingual Language Identification Baselines.
 Modular Script

-This document shows how the original monolithic evaluator (`scripts/evaluate_language_id_baselines.py`) is refactored into a modular package under `scripts/refactored_language_id_baselines/` while preserving behaviour.
+To improve the code readability, this document shows how the original monolithic evaluator (`scripts/evaluate_language_id_baselines.py`) is refactored into a modular package under `scripts/refactored_language_id_baselines/` while preserving behaviour.
 The refactor clarifies how data flows through the heuristics, classical ML, and transformer-based baselines.

 ## File structure